chihacknight/chihacknight.org/_posts/events/2018-03-13-sana-jafri.md

   - events
 links:
 title: "Sana Jafri, Hive Chicago"
-description: "This week, we welcome Sana Jafri, program officer for the Hive Chicago Fund for Connected Learning at The Chicago Community Trust.
-She will present on how technology can be leveraged for learning and how technology concepts like networks and working in the open can be applied to the education world."
+description: "This week, we welcome Sana Jafri, program officer for the Chicago Learning Exchange (CLX).
+She will present on how CLX facilitates the connection and exchange of different nodes: educators, programs, technology, and learners.
+Sana’s work revolves around how technology can be leveraged for learning and how technology concepts like networks and working in the open can be applied to the education world."
 speakers:
  - Sana Jafri, program officer for the Hive Chicago Fund for Connected Learning at The Chicago Community Trust
 image: /images/events/292-sana-jafri.jpg